A.J. Brown Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Matchup vs. Cincinnati

-- In his one matchup against the Bengals, Brown's 24 receiving yards total is 48.5 less than his over/under for Saturday's game (72.5).
+- Brown's 24 receiving yards in his one matchup against the Bengals are 48.5 fewer than his over/under for Saturday's game.

-- Brown caught a touchdown pass in that contest against the Bengals.
+- Brown caught a touchdown pass in that matchup against the Bengals.

-- The Bengals have the NFL's 27th-ranked pass defense this season, allowing 264.6 yards per game through the air.
+- The 264.6 yards per game the Bengals are giving up through the air makes them the NFL's 27th-ranked pass defense.

 Recent Performances

-- In last week's game against the Texans, Brown recorded four catches for 68 yards (17 yards per catch) and scored one touchdown.
+- In last week's game against the Texans, Brown racked up four catches for 68 yards (17 yards per reception) and scored one touchdown.

-- Brown's over his last three outings stat line reveals 17 catches for 254 yards and two touchdowns.
-He averaged 84.7 yards per game, and was targeted 27 times.
+- During his last three games, Brown racked up 17 catches on 27 targets and averaged 84.7 receiving yards with two touchdowns.

 Brown's Tennessee Teammates